sowmyasri-d9/Devlopers_resources/README.md

-##Django Project Setup Guide on Windows 11
+# Django Project Setup Guide on Windows 11
-1. Install Python
+## 1. Install Python
 Check if Python is installed:
     python --version

 If not, download and install it from https://www.python.org/downloads/windows/ Ensure you check 'Add Python to PATH' during installation.
-2. Create a Virtual Environment
+## 2. Create a Virtual Environment
 In your project directory:
     python -m venv venv

 This will create a virtual environment in a folder named 'venv'.
-3. Activate the Virtual Environment
+## 3. Activate the Virtual Environment
 In Command Prompt:
     venv\Scripts\activate

 Your terminal should now show (venv) prefix.
-4. Install Django and Dependencies
+## 4. Install Django and Dependencies
 If you have a requirements.txt:
     pip install -r requirements.txt

 Otherwise install manually:
     pip install django psycopg2
-5. Configure PostgreSQL
+## 5. Configure PostgreSQL
 1. Install PostgreSQL from https://www.postgresql.org/download/windows/
 2. Create a database and user using pgAdmin or CLI.
 3. Update your settings.py DATABASES config: